perez6736/twitterTestBot/README.md

 # twitterTestBot
-using this repo to test and play around with the twit npm and nodeJS
+Used node.js and twit npm library to create a twitter bot

 This is a twitter bot that counts the days left until christmas. https://twitter.com/dpereztwitbot